-B0 - AMET: Meteorological information supporting enhanced operational efficiency and safety Elements Applicability Performance Indicators/Supporting Metrics Targets SADIS 2G and Secure SADIS FTP All States Indicator: % of States having implemented SADIS 2G satellite broadcast or Secure SADIS FTP service 90% by Dec.
-2015 Supporting metric: number of States having implemented SADIS 2G satellite broadcast or Secure SADIS FTP service 100% by Dec.
+B0 - AMET: Meteorological information supporting enhanced operational efficiency and safety Elements Applicability Performance Indicators/Supporting Metrics Targets SADIS 2G and Secure SADIS FTP All States Indicator: % of States that have implemented SADIS 2G satellite broadcast or Secure SADIS FTP service 90% by Dec.
+2015 Supporting Metric: Number of States that have implemented SADIS 2G satellite broadcast or Secure SADIS FTP service 100% by Dec.
 2017 QMS All States Indicator: % of States having implemented QMS for MET Supporting metric: number of States having implemented QMS for MET 60% by Dec.
 2015 80% by Dec.
-2017
+2017 SIGMET All MWOs in MID Region Indicator: % of FIRs in which SIGMET is implemented Supporting metric: number of FIRs SIGMET is implemented 90% by Dec.
+2016 100% by Dec.
+2018